imliuyzh/AntCatalog/server/README.md

 A file for handling errors where the location specified is not valid (HTTP 404).

 ##### `rateLimiter.js`
-A file for limiting two requests per second.
+A file for limiting five requests per second.

 #### `/routes`
 ##### `instructorAutocomplete.js`